Syrianska IF Kerburan

 Syrianska IF Kerburan is a Swedish based football club in the city of Västerås.
-The club, formed in 1977 by Aramean (Syriac) immigrants, has advanced through the league system and is currently playing in the fourth highest Swedish league, Division 2.
+The club, formed in 1977 by Syriac-Aramean immigrants, has advanced through the league system and is currently playing in the fourth highest Swedish league, Division 2.

 History

 Syrianska IF Kerburan was established in 1977.
-The first name on the club was Kerburan IF, because of the large Aramean (Syriac) immigrants from the Aramean village Kerburan, Turkey.
+The first name on the club was Kerburan IF, because of the large Assyrian immigrants from the village of Kerburan, Turkey.
 The name was later changed to Syrianska IF Kerburan in 1993.

 The club is affiliated to the Västmanlands Fotbollförbund.